uludag/nosql-biosets/readme.md

 * Kegg?, Biocyc?, REACTOME?, Rhea?
 * Gene names and synonyms?
 * Sample sequence similarity search results, in BLAST xml2 and SAM formats?
+  (SeQC project has python reader for SAM/BAM files??)

 ## Copyright
 This project has been developed